 There is no statutory legislation relating specifically to confidentiality.
-Strathearn School recognises that pupils need and expect a certain level of confidentially, but as we have responsibility for the welfare and safety of our pupils within the school environment, it is not always possible to offer confidentiality.
+Strathearn School recognises that pupils need and expect a certain level of confidentiality, and every effort is made to ensure that this is provided as and when appropriate.
 It is essential that at all times confidentiality operates within the boundaries of the School's Safeguarding & Child Protection Policy and the Children's (Northern Ireland) order 1995.
 All teaching staff must follow the following procedures:

 - Confidentiality must be discussed with pupils before beginning an RSE programme.
 Ground rules should be agreed with pupils. - Pupils should be informed that there are instances when confidentiality cannot be held (for example in cases of suspected abuse).
-Pupils should be fully informed of action that will be taken. - Pupils must be fully aware that they have the right to report inappropriate attitudes and/or behaviour by any member of the school personnel. - Where teachers are unsure when confidentiality should not be maintained they should in the first instance consult with the Designated Teacher, Mrs Graham.
+Pupils should be fully informed of action that will be taken. - Pupils must be fully aware that they have the right to report inappropriate attitudes and/or behaviour by any member of the School personnel. - Where teachers are unsure of their obligations in relation to confidentiality, they should in the first instance consult with the Designated Teacher, Mrs Myers (VP Pastoral)